 If you plan to use Oracle Data Guard with Oracle Database Vault, then see My Oracle Support note 754065.1 at:

 Oracle Database Vault installs a baseline database auditing policy.
 This policy covers the access control configuration information stored in Oracle Database Vault database tables, information stored in Oracle Catalog (rollback segments, tablespaces, and so on), the use of system privileges, and Oracle Label Security configuration.
 When you install Oracle Database Vault, the security specific database initialization parameters are initialized with default values.

 See Also:Oracle Database Vault Administrator's Guide for more information about the database audit policy

 You can choose different installation methods to install Oracle Database, as follows:

-When you use the interactive method to install Oracle Database, Oracle Universal Installer displays a series of screens that enable you to specify all the required information to install the Oracle Database software and optionally create a database.
+When you use the interactive method to install Oracle Database by selecting the Create and configure a database option, Oracle Universal Installer displays a series of screens that enable you to specify all the required information to install the Oracle Database software and create a database.

 Starting with Oracle Database 11g Release 2 (11.2), Oracle Universal Installer provides you the following options:

 Desktop Class: Select this option if you are installing on a laptop or desktop class system.
 This option includes a starter database and allows minimal configuration.
 This option is designed for those who want to quickly set up a database.

 Server Class: Select this option if you are installing on a server class system, such as what you would use when deploying Oracle Database in a production data center.
 This option allows for more advanced configuration options.
 Advanced configuration options available with this option include Oracle RAC, Oracle ASM, backup and recovery configuration, integration with Oracle Enterprise Manager Grid Control, and more fine-grained memory tuning, among others.

 Furthermore, the Server Class option provides you with the following installation types: